abhik1368/Shiny_NetPredictor/mds/about.md

 * **Drug-Target Biparite Network :**
 Click the 'Browse' button to select your local Drug Target binary matrix csv file you wish to upload .
+The matrix rows should be protein names and columns should be drugnames.
 The file should end in the extension `.csv`.

 * **Drug Similarity Matrix :**.
 Click the 'Browse' button to select your local Drug Similarity Matrix csv file you wish to upload .
 The file should end in the extension `.csv`.

 * **Target Similarity Matrix :**
 Click the 'Browse' button to select your local Target Similarity Matrix csv file you wish to upload .
 The file should end in the extension `.csv`.

+The count of drugs and targets should match all the given three matrices.
+Also the order in which drugnames and proteins are given in the Drug-Target bipartite network this should be maintained drug-similairty matrix and Target similarity matrix, otherwise the results will be misleading.

 #### Example Data